 Examples:

-position: kf_estimated_position
+map_interface_to_joint_state: position: kf_estimated_position

-velocity: derived_velocity
+map_interface_to_joint_state: velocity: derived_velocity effort: derived_effort

-effort: torque_sensor
+map_interface_to_joint_state: effort: torque_sensor

-effort: current_sensor
+map_interface_to_joint_state: effort: current_sensor